raluca-elena/telemetry-analysis-base/README.md

 A task in TaskCluster needs:

-   * a setup AKA an environment provided as a Docker image that will be the base of the docker container
+   * a setup AKA an environment provided as a Docker image that will be the base of the Docker container
    * a task definition (custom code) that will run in the Docker instance